 Take our cheap 50 inch TVs for example; if we were to start giving you the full dimensions of these screens – length and width – it may start getting a little more confusing… 43.6 inch X 24.5 inch just doesn’t sound as snappy as 50 inch, does it?
 The same is true of our cheap 43 inch TVs, our cheap 55 inch TVs, our cheap 60 inch TVs and our cheap 65 inch TVs, just to name a few.

 Understandably, with all the new technological developments with televisions, you may think that you would eventually need to offer both length and width.
 Well, fortunately, the aspect ratio of television screens tends to be consistent.
 While older TVs were mainly 4:3 – at a ratio of 1.33:1 – most HD TVs these days are part of the 16:9 ratio-crew, meaning there is a fairly consistent aspect ratio of 1.77:1.

-If the standard aspect ratio was inconsistent, not only would it make broadcasting more difficult – with channels having to consider significantly different screen sizes – it would throw the traditional method of diagonal screen measurement up in the air.
+If the standard aspect ratio was inconsistent, not only would it make broadcasting more difficult – with channels having to consider significantly different screen sizes (for example, our cheap 49 inch TVs are larger than our cheap 32 inch TVs) – it would throw the traditional method of diagonal screen measurement up in the air.